adriansanchezramirez/MatterJs/README.md

 The first line loads the sprite sheet created with TexturePacker.
 The second one loads the shapes file you've created with PhysicsEditor.

-# eate the phaser game scene with physics
+# Create the phaser game scene with physics

 In the create() function start by retrieving the shapes data from the loader cache:
 ```